digipres/publications/ipres/ipres-2016/papers/the-ties-that-bind-on-the-impact-of-losing-a-consortium-member-i.md

 notes_url: null
 parent: iPRES 2016
 presentation_url: null
+publication_type: paper
 size: 339969
 source_name: iPRES
-title: 'The Ties that Bind - On the Impact of Losing a Consortium Member in a Cooperatively Operated Digital Preservation System: Paper - iPRES 2016 - Swiss National Library, Bern'
+title: The Ties that Bind - On the Impact of Losing a Consortium Member in a Cooperatively Operated Digital Preservation System
-type: paper
 year: 2016
 ---